FAR EAST FLANEUR - DETAILS OF THE JOURNEY

 It’s a beautiful start to the journey.

 The walk is mostly via Lake Bunga, past Red Bluff and along the Bass Strait beach .. stopping to share a bit of fruity morning tea along the way.
-Arrive at the Lake Tyers Beach Tav in time for (buy-your-own) pizza lunch and an afternoon of chatting.
+Arrive at Lake Tyers Beach Tav in time for some shared pizza lunch and an afternoon of chatting.

 The Tav can provide a courtesy lift home to 3909 residents – or you should plan to car pool yourself if needed.

-For those who are continuing on to experience the rest of the FLANEUR (the FEFs) – we will head to Lake Tyers Beach Camp + Caravan Park to camp in the tents we supply (or you BYO.)
+For those who are continuing on with us for the next week to experience the rest of the journey – we will cross the footpath to Lake Tyers Beach Camp + Caravan Park, to camp in the tents we can supply (or you BYO.)
 These are simple 1-person tents with sleeping bag provided.
 We have some cabins available if you are happy to pay that price (but we can also hang out at the Tav until it’s late enough to crawl into your tent.)

-Flaneurs are welcome to bring their own sleeping bags that can be carried in our FEF mini bus.
+Flaneurs are encouraged to bring their own tents + sleeping bags that can be carried in our mini bus.

 All should carry a small back pack / water bottle